-To step up patch calm, a hollow glass tube such as a micropipette or patch pipette with a very small opening will be used to make tight contact with the tiny area of the artificial membrane [17].
-After the application of a small amount of suction to the back of the pipette, the seal between pipette and membrane will become so tight that no ions will flow between the pipette and the artificial membrane thus all the ions that flow when the BK channel opens must into the pipette.
+To step up patch clamp, a hollow glass tube such as a micropipette or patch pipette with a very small opening will be used to make tight contact with the tiny area of the artificial membrane [17].
+After the application of a small amount of suction to the back of the pipette, the seal between pipette and membrane will become so tight that no ions will flow between the pipette and the artificial membrane, so when the BK channel opens, the ions will flow through it and into the pipette.
 The resulting electrical current will be measured with an ultra-sensitive electronic amplifier connected to the pipette.
-This arrangement will the cell-attached patched clamp recording method [17].
+This arrangement will use the membrane-attached patched clamp recording method [17].
 A record of the current flowing through the BK channel will reveal when the channel is in an open or closed state.
 When the membrane potential is depolarized, voltage sensors will allow the channel gates to open and calcium will flow inward.
 After less than one millisecond, the BK channel will inactivate.
-When an inactivation gate swings up and blocks the pore, the poor will remain blocked even during prolonged depolarization [17].
+When an inactivation gate swings up and blocks the pore, the pore will remain blocked even during prolonged depolarization [17].
 The pore will then close, and the inactivation gate will open as the membrane potential return to resting levels.
-This patch clam method will be used for all three test cases for the comparison of BK channel activity between EPA present vs. AA present vs. fatty acid membrane (for control).
-It should be producing some electrical activity such as the one pictured below, which proves that there is BK channel activation happening in all the artificial membrane.
+This patch clamp method will be used for all three test cases for the comparison of BK channel activity between EPA present vs. AA present vs. POPC membrane (for control).
+It should be producing some electrical activity such as the one pictured below, which proves that there is BK channel activation happening in the artificial membrane.
 Crowley et al have already tested this part of the experiment in their paper [14].

-For the last part of the experiment is testing the effect of ethanol to the control fatty acid, EPA, and AA in the BK channel.
-When ethanol Is added, the exposure usually leads to an increased BK current [14].
+The last part of the experiment is testing the effect of ethanol on BK channels in the POPC- (control), EPA-, and AA-containing phospholipid membranes.
+When ethanol Is added, the exposure usually leads to a frequent opening of the channel[14].
 50 mM of ethanol will be added [14].
 (How will it be added?)
-This is to check and see whether the control fatty acid, EPA, or AA has the most electrical movement using the patch clamp method.
-A figure below is shown below of an increase in electrical activity when ethanol is added for all tests.
+This is to check and see whether the POPC-, EPA-, or AA-containing membrane has the most electrical movement using the patch clamp method.
+A figure below is shown below of a possible increase in electrical activity when ethanol is added for all test cases except for EPA .

 Discussion

-The overall expected result based on the experiments above is that BK channel should have more electrical activity in the artificial membrane containing EPA, which should cause the electrical flow to be faster.
-This means there will be more opening and closing of the BK channel with EPA enrich in the artificial membrane compared to AA and the control tests.
-This will cause the activity of the BK channel to be less affected by ethanol meaning the tolerance will high.
+Based on my hypothesis, that EPA can reduce the effect of ethanol on BK channels, the overall expected result based on the experiments above is that BK channel should have reduced activity in the presence of ethanol in the artificial membrane containing EPA compared with the two other membrane types.
+This means there will be less opening of the BK channel with EPA enrich in the artificial membrane compared to AA and the control tests.
+This will cause the activity of the BK channel to be less affected by ethanol meaning that tolerance to ethanol might be produced through an interaction between EPA and BK channels.
 This may suggest that this is how AFT will be working.